'What is matter? - Never mind. What is mind? - No matter'. This Victorian joke has

 Other accounts of matter:

-- a physical substance, the basic raw material from which everything physical is composed
+- a physical substance, the basic raw material from which everything physical is

 - what is preserved druing any process of physical change (Greeks)